Olliehub/alx_javascript/Cookies_local_storage/README.md

 You must use the session storage of your browser and not a cookie or local storage Access your code with http://localhost:8080/6-index.html Build every feature with vanilla Javascript only

+Task 7: Advanced use of web storage
+In a new file, let’s build a more advanced cart system using Session Storage.
+Setup your files with the following:

+Create an array availableItems that will contain all the available items.
+Add the strings Shampoo, Soap, Sponge, and Water to the array
+If session storage is not enabled on your browser, display an alert that will contain the message Sorry, your browser does not support Web storage.
+Try again with a better one
+If session storage is available it should allow the user to see the application and call the function createStore and displayCart
+Create a function getCartFromStorage:

+It should parse a string into a JSON object, returning the content of the cart stored in Session storage If there is no cart, it should return an empty object Create a function addItemToCart:

+It accepts item(string) as argument
+It adds to the cart object the item
+If the same item is added multiple times, the cart store the quantity It stores the value of the cart object in a string for the key cart in the Session Storage It calls displayCart
+Create a function removeItemfromCart:

+It accepts item(string) as argument
+It remove the entire item from the cart
+Store the value of the cart object in a string for the key cart in the Session Storage It calls displayCart
+Create a function clearCart:

+It should clear the entire Session storage it calls displayCart
+Create a function createStore:

+It should add a h2 tag with the text Available products:
+It should add a list with every item available for purchase When the user click on an item, it should add it to the cart Create a function displayCart:

+It should add inside a h2 tag with the text Your cart:
+It should add an empty div tag
+If the div tag already exist, it should remove any list child It calls updateCart
+Create a function updateCart:

+It should add a list to the div tag created previously If the cart is empty, it should add an item Your cart is empty If the cart is not empty, it should add the list of items within the cart with the following format: ITEM_NAME x QUANTITY (remove)
+When the user clicks on remove, it should call the function removeItemfromCart At the top of the cart, add an item named Clear my cart.
+When the user clicks on it, it should call the function clearCart
+Tips:

+You can look at the GIF below to see how the interaction with the different elements works

+Requirements:

+Build the DOM using Javascript only
+You must use the session storage of your browser and not a cookie or local storage Access your code with http://localhost:8080/7-index.html Build every feature with vanilla Javascript only src/index.js should stay empty - all your Javascript must be in your HTML, inside <script> tag